-The St. Albans School Coordinate Program with the National Cathedral School for Girls, located just across the Cathedral Close, allows NCS students to participate in a variety of coeducational opportunities while reaping the benefits of a single-sex education.
+The St. Albans School Coordinate Program with the National Cathedral School for Girls, located just across the Cathedral Close, allows STA students to participate in a variety of coeducational opportunities while reaping the benefits of a single-sex education.
 Started in the late 1960s, the Coordinate Program now offers coeducational opportunities in academics, arts, and athletics that increase by grade.

 As noted in the Coordinate Education Statement prepared by National Cathedral School and St. Albans in 2012, “The Coordinate Program takes advantage of each school's outstanding teachers, state-of-the-art facilities, and diversity and depth of programs, significantly expanding the academic and extracurricular options available to each young woman and man on the Close.”